Zoom

 Zoom Concurrent Meetings & Pricing Plans

-Meetings on Zoom are always created under a specific host.
-This can sometimes cause issues, as Zoom by default only allows one (1) concurrent meeting per user on Free and Pro plans, and up to two (2) concurrent meetings on Business, Education, and Enterprise pricing plans, even if the host is themselves not in the meeting(s).
+As mentioned above, Zoom meetings must be created for a specific host.
+This can sometimes cause issues, as Zoom only allows one (1) concurrent meeting per user on Free and Pro plans, and only up to two (2) concurrent meetings on Business, Education, and Enterprise pricing plans even if the host is not in the meeting(s).

-However, concurrent meeting licenses can be purchased through your Zoom rep. We recommend reaching out to them to learn more about your options as they offer licenses that can support anywhere from 3-4 up to 20 concurrent meetings on a single user account.
+However, concurrent meeting licenses can be purchased through your Zoom account team.
+We recommend reaching out to them to learn more about your options as they offer licenses that can support anywhere from 3-4 up to 20 concurrent meetings on a single user account.

 Once procured, the license will appear in your Zoom account.
-Your Zoom admin can apply it to the account running the Zoom bridge by following these instructions:
+Your Zoom admin can apply those concurrent licenses to an account by following these instructions:

 - Go to User Management > Users from the Zoom admin console